Perhaps you want to boot to a linux OS via syslinux (or isolinux) but load a grub4dos menu from the menu?

 Note: If you boot to syslinux.bin and get an error message about 'no UI or DEFAULT', it means either it cannot find the syslinux.cfg file or the syslinux.cfg file does not contain a 'default' statement.

 Make sure that a syslinux.cfg file is present.
-If you have an isolinux.cfg file, then simply rename it to syslinux.cfg.
+If you only have an isolinux.cfg file, then simply rename it to syslinux.cfg.

 default grub4dos